vitest-dev/vitest/packages/browser/README.md

-# @vitest/web
+# @vitest/browser

-This package is for Web environment of Vitest.
+Browser running for Vitest.

 > Working in progress.